Keselowski claims 6th win at Talladega with overtime pass

 Ford drivers took spots nine through 13 and the highest finishing Toyota driver was Christopher Bell in 17th.

 Keselowski tied Dale Earnhardt Jr. and Jeff Gordon with six wins each at Talladega.
+But it was his first since the fall race in 2017.

-“I would have never dreamed I’d tie Jeff Gordon and Dale Earnhardt Jr. here,” he said.
+“I would have never dreamed I’d tie Jeff Gordon and Dale Earnhardt Jr. here,” Keselowski said.
 “That’s something.
 Those guys are really legends.”

 SIDELINED